Table of Contents

 - How can merchants prevent code 72 chargebacks?

 - About Visa chargeback reason codes

 Merchants who receive a chargeback for a transaction placed with a Visa card may encounter reason code 72, which indicates an improperly authorized transaction that the cardholder does not believe they should be responsible for paying.
 The actual underlying cause of this chargeback may be true fraud, friendly fraud, or merchant error.
 Merchants who believe they have received an invalid chargeback under reason code 72 may be able to represent the transaction and reverse the chargeback with the right compelling evidence.

 Visa chargeback reason code 72 falls under the “Authorization” category.
 The shorthand description is “No Authorization.”
 This reason code indicates that the merchant processed a transaction without first obtaining a correct and valid authorization approval.

-While authorization-related disputes may be instigated for a variety of reasons, ranging from true fraud to friendly fraud (and may sometimes be initiated by issuers independently of any cardholder dispute), the ultimate root cause boils down to merchant error: if the merchant had followed the correct authorization procedures to begin with, there would not be any grounds for an authorization chargeback.
+While authorization-related disputes may be instigated for a variety of reasons, the ultimate root cause boils down to merchant error: if the merchant had followed the correct authorization procedures to begin with, there would not be any grounds for an authorization chargeback.